splunk/public-o11y-docs/admin/teams/roles-and-permissions.rst

 By default, Splunk Observability Cloud comes with the following roles predefined:

-* admin -- this role has the most capabilities assigned to it.
+* admin: This role has the most capabilities assigned to it.
+An admin user has full privileges across Splunk Observability Cloud.
-* power -- this role can edit all shared objects (saved searches, etc) and alerts, tag events, and other similar tasks.
-* user -- this role can create and edit its own saved searches, run searches, edit its own preferences, create and edit event types, and other similar tasks.
+* power user: This role can access all components in Splunk Observability Cloud, access a subset of settings, and create, delete, and update charts, dashboards and detectors.
+* read only: This role can access all pages that a power user can, but cannot create, edit, or delete objects, nor can they view the Settings pages.
+* usage reader: This role allows a user to view the subscription usage page only.